 1. Access to bars, restaurants and coffee shops

 Sandy Springs has a thriving food and drink scene, with chefs like Peter Kaiser and Jamie Adams leading the movement.
 And the city's just minutes away from the Chattahoochee River, where Ray’s on the River offers one of only a couple of spots in the Atlanta area where you can dine while enjoying a peaceful river view.

-Then, there’s Battle & Brew, which offers video game entertainment, bar drinks, a coffee shop and a full menu all in one place.
+Then, there’s Huey Luey's, which features a rooftop margarita bar, weekly food and drink specials and live music every Friday night.
 What more could a millennial want?
 Unless, of course, it's a place to drink coffee while your pup gets pampered.
 In that case, there's dog wash and coffee cafe, Perk-N-Pooch.